XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/serialization.md

 | **Low 4 bits are zero** | 2 bytes: high 4 bits of the first byte define type; low 4 bits of first byte are 0; next byte defines field | 3 bytes: first byte is 0x00, second byte defines type; third byte defines field |

 **Caution:** Even though the Field ID consists of the two elements that are used to sort fields, you should not sort by the serialized Field ID itself, because the byte structure of the Field ID changes the sort order.

-### Type Codes

-Each field type has an arbitrary type code, with lower codes sorting first.
-These codes are defined in [`SField.h`](https://github.com/ripple/rippled/blob/master/src/ripple/protocol/SField.h#L57-L74).

-For example, [UInt32 has sort order 2](https://github.com/ripple/rippled/blob/72e6005f562a8f0818bc94803d222ac9345e1e40/src/ripple/protocol/SField.h#L59), so all UInt32 fields come before all [Amount fields with order 6](https://github.com/ripple/rippled/blob/72e6005f562a8f0818bc94803d222ac9345e1e40/src/ripple/protocol/SField.h#L63).

-### Field Codes

-Each field has a field code, which is used to sort fields that have the same type as one another, with lower codes sorting first.
-These fields are defined in [`SField.cpp`](https://github.com/ripple/rippled/blob/72e6005f562a8f0818bc94803d222ac9345e1e40/src/ripple/protocol/impl/SField.cpp#L72-L266).

-For example, the `Account` field of a [Payment transaction][] [has sort code 1](https://github.com/ripple/rippled/blob/72e6005f562a8f0818bc94803d222ac9345e1e40/src/ripple/protocol/impl/SField.cpp#L219), so it comes before the `Destination` field which [has sort code 3](https://github.com/ripple/rippled/blob/72e6005f562a8f0818bc94803d222ac9345e1e40/src/ripple/protocol/impl/SField.cpp#L221).

-Field codes are reused for fields of different field types, but fields of the same type never have the same field code.
-When you combine the type code with the field code, you get the field's unique [Field ID](#field-ids).

 ### Length Prefixing